nculler/MSP430-Ultrasonic-Alarm/README.md

    - Trigger the buzzer if an object is detected within a threshold range.
 5. Compile and flash the firmware onto the MSP430.

-## Future Enhancements
-- Implement a more refined distance filtering algorithm.
-- Add a display or LED indicators for status feedback.
-- Introduce multiple sensors for broader coverage.

 ## Additional Information
 More details about this project can be found in the **Lab 4 - Ultrasonic Alarm** PDF.